Article I: Name of Organization

 Section 2: Dues

 The board of directors, by a majority vote, shall have the authority to set annual dues for each membership category.
 Non-payment of dues or other charges may be grounds for suspension of any member.
 Membership covers one calendar year from the month dues are received.

 Voting members of the board of directors shall consist of the president, vice president, scholastic press rights director, educational initiatives director and three directors-at-large.

 Section 1: Officers

-Officers of the association shall consist of the president, vice president, immediate past president and the executive director.
+Officers of the association shall consist of the president, vice president, and the executive director.

 a.
 The president shall preside at all meetings and shall see that all orders and resolutions of the board of directors are put into effect.
 The president shall supervise headquarters staff and the board of directors in the implementation of general policies.